-Parents wishing to appeal a Trespass Notice must submit, in writing, a request to the Chief Operating Officer no later than 10 days from the Trespass Notice being implemented.
+Parents wishing to appeal a Trespass Notice must submit, in writing, a request to the Chief Operating Officer, Stacy Graff, no later than 10 days from the Trespass Notice being implemented.
 The email address is graffs@universityacademy.org.
-The COO will contact the parent to discuss the Trespass Notice and will file a written decision via email within 2 business days of receipt of the appeal.
+The COO or their representative will contact the parent to discuss the Trespass Notice and will file a written decision via email within 2 business days of receipt of the appeal.